Building Better REST APIs

 HTTP is such a robust and complete protocol that it’d require an article to talk only about it.
 Well, this one is not about HTTP, so, I will try to simplify things here.

 This protocol provides built-in features for — at least — the most frequent situations you may face while programming web applications.
 Do you need internationalization?
 HTTP has a header named “Accept-Language” to deal with this.
 Does the resource require authorization?
 HTTP has a header named “Authorization” to deal with this.
-Do you need to deliver compressed data for mobile clients?
+Do you need to deliver compressed data to mobile clients?
 Wait for that, the HTTP has a header named “Accept-Encoding” to deal with this!

 I barely scratched the surface so far.
 All the examples I mentioned is about headers, but HTTP has a lot of more fun.